 In a mountain valley far north in the state of Styria you find the holiday resort Mariazell, that is particularly suitable for families.
 Whether you want a holiday to relax or participate in a range outdoor activities, you never travel far to have fun.
 Furthermore, there is also a small lake nearby where you can […]

 Green Lake, its setting is simply stunning.
 A green emerald surrounded by the Hochschwab Mountains and forests.
 Consequently, the Green Lake (Grüner See) in Styria has become a very popular destination.
 During the main central European holiday period, it can be very crowded.
 Nonetheless, if you visit outside the busiest times in the summer, […]

 Most of the canyons and gorges in Austria are maintained by public or private conservation organisations, and you pay an entrance fee.
-This covers the maintenance and conservation projects in the area.
-Many of the canyons are suitable hikes for the whole family, and only a few are best hiked by seasoned hikers.
-We have […]
+The fee covers the maintenance and conservation projects in the area.
+Many canyons offer suitable hikes for the whole family, and only a few are best hiked by seasoned hikers.
+We have collected […]